lambrojos/monogram/README.md

 ```

-Then the previous query will compile like this
+Then the previous query will compile like this:

 ```javascript
 GET /api/user?age=>-1^12 => { age : {$gte : 1, $lt : 12}}

 ```

 How much can I combine those operators?
 ---------------------------------------